Charting Course for a Challenging and Rewarding Career

 During the visit, students saw the process of building a ship from flat plates into a complex structure.
 This experience perfectly complemented courses offered through the MEL in Naval and Marine Engineering program such as NAME 522 (Ship Production & Industrial Engineering) and NAME 581 (Ship Design) amongst other shipbuilding and naval engineering courses

+In learning about the shipbuilding process, it is highly beneficial to be able to have experiences like this which help students visualize concepts that are difficult to replicate in the classroom.
 During this field trip, students also visited the HoloShip, a 3D and immersive visualization facility, engaged with a computer-modelled twin for one of the vessels.
-Students experienced the ship’s construction and its architecture through virtual reality headsets.
+Students experienced the ship's construction and its architecture through virtual reality headsets.
 Through the headsets, students saw the various stages of the construction process.

 From the classroom to a full time position